miclede/Unscuffed-GameJam/README.md

 # GameJam
 Unscuffed gamejam source

-This project was a gamejam done for twitch.tv/moonmoon in a single weekend (sat/sun/monday due at 10).
+This project was a gamejam weekend competition hosted by twitch.tv/moonmoon.

+It is a fighting game with several levels, with characters and environments that hold special meaning to the streamer MoonMoon and his community during late 2019.